codacy/docs/docs/repositories/commits.md

 -   **Green**: New version of a changed line with added characters highlighted in bright green
 -   **Bright green**: New line

+Additionally, lines with issues are highlighted according to issue severity and include a button to view more details and navigate to the issue.

 <!-- vale off -->
 ![Diff tab](images/{{ page.meta.file_name }}-tab-diff.png)
 <!-- vale on -->